 The most accurate methods of choosing your baby’s gender can be very expensive and typically mean the mother-to-be has to undergo invasive infertility treatments, alongside taking fertility drugs with potential side effects.

-The next step is for the extracted eggs to be fertilized in a Petri dish.
+The next step is for the extracted eggs to be fertilised in a Petri dish.
 Once the eggs become embryos after 3-5 days, they are inserted back into the patient’s uterus.
 If you’re younger than 35 and your embryos are healthy, no more than two are usually transferred.

 Preimplantation Genetic Diagnosis and Preimplantation Genetic Screening